Arms of Christ Cross

-As seen in the illustration (left), Christ's armoury was extensive and images often include just a selection from the vast inventory of implements associated with Jesus' Crucifixion.
+As seen in the illustration (above left), Christ's armoury was extensive and images often include just a selection from the vast inventory of implements associated with Jesus' Crucifixion.
 For example, a

-The photo of this old crucifix heirloom, just an inch long, was kindly sent to us by Deborah Duffy in England1.
+The photo of this old crucifix heirloom, just an inch long, was kindly sent to us by Deborah Duffy in England.
 The reverse of the crucifix clearly shows the three nails, crown of thorns, dice and ladder.
 The item beneath the crown may be a sponge on a rod or a lance, and the whole piece is a wonderful aide-mémoire to the wonderful story.

 The Arms of Christ is an ancient arrangement of implements associated with the Passion.
 For more than 1,000 years this imagery has been used by Christians to contemplate Christ's suffering.